szilvia-csernus/map-game/README.md

 ## Other credits - incorporated ideas and solutions
 <br>

+* Base code for rotating globe is adapted from [one of Mapbox's example codes](https://docs.mapbox.com/mapbox-gl-js/example/globe-spin/), which I also reference in the code.

+* Base code for hovering effect is adapted from [one of Mapbox's example codes](https://docs.mapbox.com/mapbox-gl-js/example/hover-styles/), which I also reference in the code.

-* Adding drop-shadow to svg icons: https://css-tricks.com/adding-shadows-to-svg-icons-with-css-and-svg-filters/
+* Adding drop-shadow filter to svg icons: https://css-tricks.com/adding-shadows-to-svg-icons-with-css-and-svg-filters/
 <br><br>

 ## Content
 <br>

-* Content for Deployment and Development of this README file was written using [Code Institute's sample README file](https://raw.githubusercontent.com/Code-Institute-Solutions/SampleREADME/master/README.md).
+* Content for the Deployment and Development section of this README file was written using [Code Institute's sample README file](https://raw.githubusercontent.com/Code-Institute-Solutions/SampleREADME/master/README.md).
 <br><br>

 ##  Acknowledgements